Some new Liouville type theorems for 3D steady tropical climate model: Introduction

 In recent years, Liouville type theorems for the fluid equations have attracted increasing attention.
 There are many interesting Liouville type results for the Navier-Stokes equations.
 In this paper, we only refer to several results relevant to ours.
 For instance, Galdi \cite{Galdi} proved that $u$ is a trivial solution under the assumption that $u \in L^{\frac{9}{2}}(\mathbb{R}^{3})$.
 Subsequently, Chae and Wolf \cite{CW16} made a logarithmic improvement to Galdi's result by assuming that $u$ satisfies

 Seregin \cite{Seregin18} handled the pressure term by using a Bogovskii map on the ball, and proved that $u$ is trivial if $u$ fulfils

-Very recently, Cho et al. \cite{CNY24} got an improvement on the result of Seregin.
+Recently, Cho et al. \cite{CNY24} got an improvement on the result of Seregin.
 They showed that $u$ is trivial if $u$ satisfies one of the following conditions

+Very recently, Cho-Yang \cite{CY25} got a logarithmic improvement of Liouville type results.
+Specifically, they proved the triviality of the smooth solution if

-For more Liouville type results for the Navier-Stokes equations, see \cite{Chae14,CW19,DJL21,KNSS09,KTW17,Seregin16,SW19} and the references therein.
+For more Liouville type results for the Navier-Stokes equations, see \cite{BGWX25,CPZ20,CPZZ20,Chae14,Chae25,Chae26,CW19,DJL21,CoY26,KNSS09,KTW17,Seregin16,SW19} and the references therein.

-However, there are relatively few Liouville type results for the tropical climate models so far.
+However, there are relatively few Liouville type results for the tropical climate model so far.
 Ding and Wu \cite{FW21} investigated the tropical climate model and proved Liouville type theorems under one of the following assumptions

-where $L^{p,q}\left(\mathbb{R}^3\right)$ is the Lorentz space.
-Later, Yuan and Wang \cite{BY23} extended their results to local Morrey spaces.
+Later, Cho et al. \cite{CIY23} improved the result of Ding and Wu by removing the condition $\nabla u,\nabla v \in L^{2}(\mathbb{R}^3)$ from the above assumption $(\mathrm{ii})$.
 Recently, Cho et al. \cite{CIY24} established an improved Liouville type theorem for \eqref{equ1.1} under one of the following conditions